Seeing Things (True Detective): Critical reviews

-Kenny Herzog of Vulture gave the episode a perfect 5 star rating out of 5 and wrote, "Although outside of Cohle's Big Hug Mug at the '12 case interview and his way of half-heartedly demeaning possible sources into Dora's death, along with alluded-to stock office dustups, True Detective has already shed nearly any trace of being blackly comic.
+Kenny Herzog of Vulture gave the episode 5 stars out of 5 and wrote, "Although outside of Cohle's Big Hug Mug at the '12 case interview and his way of half-heartedly demeaning possible sources into Dora's death, along with alluded-to stock office dustups, True Detective has already shed nearly any trace of being blackly comic.
 In fact, apart from the napalm-sky visions Cohle encounters en route to leads on the Dora Lange case, 'Seeing Things' is as charred as that torched First Revival Church.
 But as we head toward chapter three of eight, there's more to like in its darkening pull."
-Tony Sokol of Den of Geek gave the episode a perfect 5 star rating out of 5 and wrote, "At the end, Marty learns that the new detectives, the ones handling it now, in 2014, not the task force investigating animal mutilations, are onto something new.
+Tony Sokol of Den of Geek also gave the episode a full 5 stars and wrote, "Marty learns that the new detectives, the ones handling it now, in 2014, not the task force investigating animal mutilations, are onto something new.
 Once again, there is no fluff or bullshit on HBO's True Detective.
 Even Rust Cohle's flashbacks are handled realistically.
 He can tell what's real and what's not.
-Whether it's from the drug residue, political circle jerks or satanic scrawlings on abandoned chuches, it sometimes feels like he's mainlining the secret truths of the universe."
+Whether it's from the drug residue, political circle jerks or satanic scrawlings on abandoned churches, it sometimes feels like he's mainlining the secret truths of the universe."

-Chris O'Hara of TV Fanatic gave the episode a perfect 5 star rating out of 5 and wrote, "With the second installment in the book, I can confidently say that I think we have a winner on our hands.
+Chris O'Hara of TV Fanatic alao gave the episode a 5-star rating and wrote, "With the second installment in the book, I can confidently say that I think we have a winner on our hands.
 The show reminds me more of The Killing than anything else, and that is a good thing in my mind.
 It's not the first crime drama and won't be the last, but the combination of Harrelson and McConaughey I think, will set True Detective apart from the rest."
-Shane Ryan of Paste gave the episode a 9.8 out of 10 and wrote, "It's difficult to know where to begin here, because I'm on fire with this show in a way that hasn't happened since — when?
+Shane Ryan of Paste gave the episode a 9.8 out of 10 and wrote, "It's difficult to know where to begin here, because I'm on fire with this show in a way that hasn't happened since—when?
 The Wire?
 But The Wire is organized and clinical and entirely different, lighting unrelated, landlocked pleasure zones of the superego, so the comparison doesn't make sense.
 Different passions, different planet altogether.
 This, this True Detective, is an offering of a separate magnitude, something bright and intelligent yet ultimately murky, ultimately of the id."